ErrorTzy/writings/notes/Peter_seminar_mind/PutnumBrainsInaVat.md

 >
 > These are separate questions because we can surely have a mental picture of fictional characters.
 >
-> Putnum's argument only shows that the mental image of a tree does not give us justification of the existence of a tree, since we may get the mental image just by an accidental result of spilled paints.
+> Putnum's argument only shows that the mental image of a tree does not give us a justification of the existence of a tree, since the mental image can be caused by an accidental result of spilled paints.
 His argument does not show that the mental image of a tree is not a representation of a tree.
 >
 > Therefore I insist that mental image of a tree is a representation of a tree.
 It's just we may or may not attach ontological commitments to that representation.
 >